2004 unrest in Kosovo: Reactions in Serbia

 The Serbs, represented by the "Union of Serbs in Kosovo and Metohija", described the ordeal as "genocide" in a letter sent to the Serbian and Russian patriarchs, to Russian President Vladimir Putin and the Serbian government, where, besides that, they quote the burning of seven villages during the World War II-German occupation to the "several hundreds" burnt "under the rule of the troops of Christian Europe and America" and according to which the "occupation of Kosovo surpasses all we had to sustain under fascism."
 The spared Serb villages are compared to "concentration camps" because of the missing freedom of movement, electricity and heating.
 According to the letter, after 1999 there were 8,500 homicides or disappearances of non-Albanian people with no single accomplice tried.

-In 2011, seven years after the incident, Foreign Minister Vuk Jeremić spoke at the Wheaton College in Chicago:
+In 2011, seven years after the incident, Foreign Minister Vuk Jeremić spoke at the Wheaton College in Chicago, US:

-In less than 72 hours, 35 churches and monasteries were set on fire, many of which date back to the 14th century or even further away in history, which represents an irretrievable loss for the mankind.
-Dozens of people were killed.
-Several thousand were wounded.
-Thousands of houses and shops were leveled to the ground.
-More than 4,000 Kosovo Serbs were expelled from their homes.

 In Serbia the events were also called the March Pogrom.